Is Medellín Safe for Tourists in 2026?

-Colombia has one of the most unfair reputations in travel.
-A country of 52 million people, 1.2 million foreign visitors to Medellín alone in 2025, and a city whose homicide rate is now lower than Indianapolis gets tarred with the same brush it wore in 1993.
-This page exists to cut through that noise with real data, real context, and real advice from people who live and work here every day.
+Medellín carries one of the most unfair reputations in travel.
+A city that welcomed 1.2 million foreign visitors in 2025, with a homicide rate now lower than Indianapolis, still gets judged by what it was three decades ago.
+This page answers the question with current data and with advice from people who actually live and work here.

-If you’re an American sitting at home Googling whether Colombia is safe enough to visit, this is the most honest answer you’re going to find.
+If you are at home right now trying to decide whether Medellín is safe enough to visit, this is the most honest answer you will find.

 The Short Answer